 The male avatar's supports with Olivia involve them bonding with each other over making Olivia's dream to make a theater come true.
 In their S support, Olivia begins to lose hope in her dream as she hasn't been able to save as much as she would like to and states she wouldn't want to drag the avatar into her hopeless dream since he's so important to her.
 The avatar then suggests that they pursue her dream not as friends...but as husband and wife.
 Needless to say, this renews her determination in making her dream come true and gives players cavities.

-Lon'qu and the Female Avatar have an amusing S-Support where both of them some difficulty wrapping their heads around the idea that they care about each other to an extant that neither expected at all.
+Lon'qu and the Female Avatar have an amusing S-Support where both of them some difficulty wrapping their heads around the idea that they really do care about each other to such an extent.
 Even then, they warm up to it so easily despite their squabbles, and their better understanding of each other's issues lead to Lon'qu actually hugging the Avatar as a tame suggestion of hers.

 Male!Avatar and Nowi's S support.
 In their B support, Nowi gave Robin one of her most treasured possessions: a really shiny rock.
 When Robin proposes to Nowi, he shows it to her again, only this time, it's been cut and put in a ring for her.
 Nowi may be a controversial wife option, but that is just plain sweet and adorable.